26 FAQs about issuing and transferring private company shares.

 The current owner fills in and signs a share transfer form and passes it, together with any share certificate, to the proposed new owner, in return for payment of the purchase price for the shares.

 The company's articles must then be complied with.
-These commonly provide that the directors must approve the transfer, but take advice if they say something different (see 18).
+These commonly provide that the directors must approve the transfer, but take advice if they say something different.
 If directors do have to approve the transfer, they will usually do so, and arrange for (1) the share register to be amended accordingly and (2) issue of a new share certificate to the new owner.
 However, if the directors refuse the transfer (and, if they do, they are required to give their reasons, and provide further information if the proposed new shareholder asks for it), take advice immediately.

 A company's articles of association commonly allow the directors to refuse to register any transfer of a share submitted to the company.
+The default model articles of association give directors general discretion to refuse a share transfer in this way.

 Separately from the articles of association, there may also be an agreement between the shareholders that includes restrictions on transfer or sale of shares.
 This is common where the restrictions are to apply only between the current shareholders of the company, so that an agreement is the appropriate place for them, rather than to both present and future shareholders, in which case the articles (that bind all shareholders, present and future) are the more appropriate place.